icegoat9/humidity_eink/README.md

 I had other projects to work on, so I told myself "If I can build a working prototype in one evening with parts I have around, I'll let myself spend a few more days polishing it."

-I rarely document one-off projects like this, but I thought it would be useful/fun for when I look back at it in the future, so I took photos and screenshots along the way to let me reconstruct the process and how long I spent on each step after the fact.
+I rarely document one-off projects like this, but I thought it would be useful/fun for when I look back at it in the future, so I took photos and screenshots along the way to let me reconstruct the process after the fact.

 ## Development Log